arielgee/Sage-Like/.misc/tasks.md

 ## Now
+* when tree is scrolled down the #treeIndicator prevent the scroll-into-view after filtering. so tree looks empty
+* 16x16 background image in the UL
 * replace the tree indicator (the red frame) with an exclemation icon like in the listView
 	<div id="filteredIndicator"><img class="imgFilteredIndicator" src="/icons/blueInfo.png" /></div>
 	#filteredIndicator {